l4cr0ss/codewars/README.md

 If you'd like to use this code, please contact me first.

 Please note that these solutions have been created for recreational purposes.
-They are not "production ready" in any sense of the word.
+They are not production ready in any way.